 Learn more at: Certificate requirements for hybrid deployments

-Your network connection to the Internet will directly impact the communication performance between your on-premises organization and the Office 365 organization.
-This is particularly true when moving mailboxes from your on-premises Exchange 2016 server to the Office 365 organization.
+Your network connection to the Internet will directly impact the communication performance between your on-premises organization and the Microsoft 365 or Office 365 organization.
+This is particularly true when moving mailboxes from your on-premises Exchange 2016 server to the Microsoft 365 or Office 365 organization.
 The amount of available network bandwidth, in combination with mailbox size and the number of mailboxes moved in parallel, will result in varied times to complete mailbox moves.
-Additionally, other Office 365 services, such as SharePoint Server 2016 and Skype for Business, may also affect the available bandwidth for messaging services.
+Additionally, other services, such as SharePoint Server 2016 and Skype for Business, may also affect the available bandwidth for messaging services.

-Before moving mailboxes to Office 365, you should:
+Before moving mailboxes to the cloud, you should:

-Determine the average mailbox size for mailboxes that will be moved to Office 365.
+Determine the average mailbox size for mailboxes that will be moved.

 Determine the average connection and throughput speed for your connection to the Internet from your on-premises organization.